DC801/BM-Badge/README.md

 }
 ```

-And since MGS Natlang is white space agnostic, it can become as compact as you want:
+Since MGS Natlang is white space agnostic, it can be as compact as you want:

 ```
 dialog exampleDialog2 {